Mint Sauce Raita Recipe:

 This recipe makes enough servings for at least four to six people.
 Simply scale the ingredients up or down to make more or less of it.

-This recipe is one of many in my first award-winning book, Indian Restaurant Curry at Home Volume 1.
+This recipe is one of many in my award-winning books, Curry Compendium and Indian Restaurant Curry at Home Volume 1.

 - 250g Natural Yoghurt.
 Full fat is best for flavour